Negotiating Tough Times For Tractor Sales

 John Deere is one of only three full-line ag equipment manufacturers headquartered in America.
 Their Thomasville, Georgia store is located on a 12-acre site just south of town.

-What this means is that most folks in the region are involved in, are related to, or know someone who is, farming.
-Farming requires a serious investment in the durable goods’ — sales of which as of this writing are down for the fifth month in a row — ag equipment sector when it comes to the machinery necessary to plant, harvest, cut, haul, sow, spray, disc, mow and otherwise coax a living from a not always willing nature.
+What this means is that most folks in the region are involved in, are related to, or know someone, who farms.
+Farming requires a serious investment in the durable goods — sales of which as of this writing are down for the fifth month in a row — ag equipment sector, when it comes to the machinery necessary to plant, harvest, cut, haul, sow, spray, disc, mow and otherwise coax a living from a not always willing nature.

-Discretionary spending is a new sport bike and a half-a-G helmet with Bold New Graphics.
-Non-discretionary spending is a down payment on a new combine and the triple GPS onboard guidance system.
-And that got me to wondering, how important is marketing when the product you’re selling is a necessity, not a luxury?
+Discretionary spending is a new sport bike and a $500 helmet with Bold New Graphics, available at a shop just up the road.
+Non-discretionary spending is a down payment on a new combine, and the triple GPS onboard guidance system needed to run it efficiently.
+How important is marketing when the product you’re selling is a necessity, not a luxury?

 though accounting for less than 10% of total sales, GreenSouth’s 1,800 square foot showroom delivers 100% of a positive impression.